Revisiting Automated Topic Model Evaluation with Large Language Models: Ethics Statement

-Statistically significant positive results are a sufficient proof of models' capabilities, assuming that the training data is not part of the training set.
-In case of our coherence experiments, we believe this is unlikely: The data has been publicly available on the internet, though in a large json file where the topic words and annotated labels (ratings and intrusion tasks) were stored disjointly.
-Thus, there is no immediate proximity between these.
-However, in case of negative results, we cannot conclude that a model can not be used for a particular task.
-The negative results can be caused by inadequate prompting strategies or may even be resolved in next iteration of the LLM.
+\paragraph{Using blackbox models in NLP.} Statistically significant positive results are a sufficient proof of models' capabilities, assuming that the training data is not part of the training set.
+This data leakage problem with closed-source LLMs is part of a bigger and unresolved discussion.
+In our case, we believe data leakage is unlikely.
+Admittedly, the data used for our coherence experiments has been \href{https://github.com/ahoho/topics/}{publicly available}.
+However, the data is available in a large JSON file where the topic words and annotated labels are stored disjointly.
+For our case studies in \Cref{sec:number_of_topics}, the topic modeling was constructed as part of this work and there is no ground-truth which could leak to the language model.

+\paragraph{Negative results with LLMs.} In case of negative results, we cannot conclude that a model can not be used for a particular task.
+The negative results can be caused by inadequate prompting strategies and may even be resolved by advances in LLMs.

-LLMs are known to be biased \citep{abid2021persistent,lucy2021gender} and their usage in this application may potentially perpetuate these biases.
-Lastly, while existing metrics like NPMI or \Cv are easily interpretable, such is not the case for using an LLM for this purpose.
-This may make understanding evaluation decisions more difficult.
+\paragraph{LLMs and biases.} LLMs are known to be biased \citep{abid2021persistent,lucy2021gender} and their usage in this application may potentially perpetuate these biases.

+\paragraph{Data privacy.} All data used in this study has been collected as part of other work.
+We find no potential violations of data privacy.
+Thus, we feel comfortable re-using the data in this work.

+\paragraph{Misuse potential.} We urge practicioners to not blindly apply our method on their topic modeling output, but still manually validate that the topic outputs would be suitable to answer a given research question.